Learning with Unmasked Tokens Drives Stronger Vision Learners: Introduction

-We verify the effectiveness of \ours by pre-training ViT networks~\cite{dosovitskiy2020vit} on the ImageNet-1K benchmark \cite{imagenet}.
+We verify the effectiveness of \ours by pre-training the ViT architectures~\cite{dosovitskiy2020vit} on the ImageNet-1K benchmark \cite{imagenet}.
+We do not solely evaluate our method by linear probing but by fine-tuning results.
 Given our method's weight on improving the baseline MIM, \ours-trained ViT-B/16 successfully improves linear evaluation (+2\%p) and fine-tuning (+0.6\%p) performance gains on ImageNet-1K over MAE.
 Our fine-tuning result also achieves comparable or outperformed ImageNet-1K validation accuracy (84.2\%) compared with other state-of-the-art methods. \ours can be transferred to the multiple fine-grained classifications and show distinguished transferability. \ours further shows superior transferability and tuning robustness on INaturalist datasets.
-We further transfer our pre-trained model to the semantic segmentation task on ADE20K ~\cite{zhou2017ade20k} and show 48.6\% mIoU, a solid result in the ViT-B scale.
-As another benefit, \ours successfully realizes robust training, which results in superior robustness results on two in-distribution benchmarks, five out-of-distribution benchmarks, and SI-Score \cite{si_score}.
+We further transfer our pre-trained model to the semantic segmentation task on ADE20K~\cite{zhou2017ade20k} and show 48.6\% mIoU, a solid result.
+As another benefit, \ours successfully realizes robust training, which results in enhanced robustness results on two in-distribution benchmarks, five out-of-distribution benchmarks, and SI-Score \cite{si_score}.